barumau/PanGlobish/english/102_ortografie.md

 ## Adapting Loan Words

-As a general rule, loan words are adapted to the phonetic spelling system of Dunisn.
+As a general rule, loan words are adapted to the phonetic spelling system of Panglobish.
 This rule is applied to both common words and proper names.

 ### Common words